Eco-Retrofit at an East Oxford terrace

 The couple admit that the house was in need of attention and refurbishment, but required a whole house retrofit to consider the home’s environmental impact, repairing and improving features while maintaining the home’s tasteful design and character.

 The couple were keen to have Cosy Homes Oxfordshire manage the project to reduce the stress and remove potential barriers from arranging and accessing contractors themselves.
 Having the support of their Retrofit Coordinator team helped them to implement multiple energy efficiency measures to be implemented to the home at once.
 Any potential issues could be resolved by our team leading a discussion with contractors, taking the pressure off Lis and Sarah while they stayed elsewhere.

 They wanted to have expert input and guidance from their Retrofit Coordinator to consider several different measures and how they would combine and interact to fully reduce their home’s carbon impact for the future.
-As part of the Cosy Homes service, the measures in the house received a quality assessment to make sure they really performed as promised.
+As part of the Cosy Homes service, the measures in the house received a quality assessment to make sure they performed as promised.

-“The fact that Cosy Homes sourced all the contractors made the whole project possible from our point of view.”Lis, East Oxford
+“The fact that Cosy Homes sourced all the contractors made the whole project possible from our point of view.”Lis, Cosy Homes Oxfordshire Client

 They wanted someone to guide them through the whole process.
 Cosy Homes Oxfordshire drafted a Whole House Plan to create a prioritisation of measures and project plan for making the home as energy efficient as possible.

 What measures were installed?

 The couple were lucky that they could move out of the house during the retrofit to allow work to develop at a faster rate as soon as the house had been cleared.

 Staying in a house during a retrofit is possible, but contractors will need to work around you to minimise disruption.